-6.2 Stakeholder input
+7.2 Stakeholder input

 Prior to the audit site visit, all stakeholders were informed of the visit and given the opportunity to provide information to the auditors in advance of, or during, the site visit.
-No stakeholder comments were received for this surveillance audit.
-Thirty days prior to the audit site visit, all stakeholders were informed of the visit and given the opportunity to provide information to the auditors in advance of, or during, the site visit.
 The assessment team received a meeting request from Jon Warrenchuk from Oceana specifically for the BSAI Atka Mackerel, Pacific Ocean Perch, and Northern Rockfish and GOA Pacific Ocean Perch, Northern Rockfish, and Dusky Rockfish, however because of similar gear types and areas of concern, we also included the information in this surveillance report.
 Mr. Warrenchuk provided information that supported his concerns; however they were not comments directly pertaining to this surveillance audit.
-A brief summary of the meeting with Mr. Warrenchuk is presented below.
+A brief summary of the meeting with Mr. Warrenchuk is presented as follows:

-Summary: Mr. Jon Warrenchuk from Ocean requested a meeting with the assessment team; however no comments were provided.
+Mr. Jon Warrenchuk from Ocean requested a meeting with the assessment team; however no comments were provided.
 Mr. Warrenchuk expressed concern about components of habitat that have yet to be addressed and the effects of trawl gear on juvenile populations of various species of fish and impacts to vulnerable habitat forming invertebrates.
 Mr. Warrenchuk also expressed concern over the fishing impacts model on potential fish habitat, which is set up to average the impacts of habitat features, however this does not take into account a category for habitats that take a long time to recover.
 Even though there is disturbance percentage reported, it does not include habitats lost in that reporting.
 The lack of observer coverage in the GOA was another issue raised, where it was discovered from satellite data from Global fishing Watch that trawling is occurring in areas of EFH.
 The assessment team stated that they would investigate the EFH review recently completed and advised that these comments would be better suited during a reassessment, where a more in-depth review will occur.

-7 Assessment Outcome / Fundamental Clauses Summaries
+8 Assessment Outcome / Fundamental Clauses Summaries